zachary-yousuf/MyNotes/Arch Installation Procedure.md

-#Installation procedure
+# Installation procedure

-For more details go to https://wiki.archlinux.org/index.php/Installation_guide
+For more details go to [Archwiki](https://wiki.archlinux.org/index.php/Installation_guide "Archwiki")

 Now we will start the installation procedure:
 1. set the system time using the following command: